irvnet/erg-smesh-starter/md/02-smesh-def.md

 - A service mesh provides a central point of control and management, making it easier to build and maintain complex systems

+## History of Service Mesh
+- TODO: highlight were it came from

 ## Conclusion

 - Recap of the main benefits of a service mesh and its role in microservices-based applications